 Morin, who turned in her usual solid all-around game with eight kills, three aces, three digs, three assists and three blocks, agreed with Warner's assessment.
 "We put a lot of service pressure on them all match," she said.
 "I thought our passing was also very good."

 This is not to say that the Millionaires folded their tents on Monday.
 All three games were close and well-played.
 Every game had at least one extended rally, and usually more than that.
-But it seemed as though Lee won a majority of those battles.

 In the opening game, Picard snapped an 8-8 tie with six consecutive service points that included two aces.
 Leading 14-8, the Wildcats never allowed Lenox to get closer than three points the rest of the way.